kaosat-dev/Blenvy/crates/blenvy/README.md

 A blueprint is a set of **overrideable** components + a hierarchy: ie

     * just a Gltf file with Gltf_extras specifying components
-    * a component called BlueprintName
+    * a component called BlueprintInfo

 Particularly useful when using [Blender](https://www.blender.org/) as an editor for the [Bevy](https://bevyengine.org/) game engine, combined with the Blender add-on that do a lot of the work for you
 - [blenvy](https://github.com/kaosat-dev/Blender_bevy_components_workflow/tree/main/tools/blenvy)